Elena Ferrante

 Elena Ferrante ([ˈɛːlena ferˈrante]) is a pseudonymous Italian novelist.
 Ferrante's books, originally published in Italian, have been translated into many languages.
 Her four-book series of Neapolitan Novels are her most widely known works.
 Time magazine called Ferrante one of the 100 most influential people in 2016.

+Ferrante has kept her identity secret since her 1992 debut, stating that anonymity is key to her writing process and that "books, once they are written, have no need of their authors."
+Speculation and several theories as to her true identity, based on information Ferrante has given in interviews as well as analysis drawn from the content of her novels, have been put forth and routinely denied.

 Biography

-Not many facts are known about Elena Ferrante's biography, due to the author's anonymity.
-She has claimed in interviews that she was born in Naples, the daughter of a seamstress, and that she has three sisters.
-Her knowledge of classical literature has also led critics to claim that she must have studied Literature.
+Ferrante has kept her true identity secret, and very little is known about her.
+She has stated in interviews that she was born in Naples, the daughter of a seamstress, and that she has three sisters.
+Her knowledge of classical literature has led critics to argue that she must have studied literature.